Pratham0213/Pratham0213/README.md

 <h1 align="center" id="top">Hi 👋, I'm Pratham Thakur</h1>
-<h3 align="center">A Self-motivated and detail-oriented developer fresh out of college ,equipped with programming skills and a passion of problem solving .
+<h3 align="center">A Self-motivated and detail-oriented developer fresh out of college, equipped with programming skills and a passion for problem-solving.
 Eager to contribute to a challenging development and drive innovation.
 I am eager to absorb as much knowledge and wisdom as possible, and I am committed to actively seeking out opportunities to learn and develop within this dynamic work environment.</h3>

-- 🌱 I’m currently learning **DSA,MERN,Laravel,php,**
+- 🌱 I’m currently learning **DSA, MERN, Laravel, PHP,**
-- 🔭 I’m currently working on [Ecommerce_with_React](https://github.com/Pratham0213/Ecommerce-React)
+- 🔭 I’m currently working on [Ecommerce_with_React](https://github.com/Pratham0213/Ecommerce-React) and [BlockChain](https://github.com/Pratham0213/BlockChain-s)
 -  Visit My [portfolio](https://pratham0213.github.io/PORTFOLIO/)
 - 👯 I’m looking to collaborate on **mern stack projects**